Cadillac Escalade: Third generation (2007)

-The Escalade moved to the new GMT900 platform for the 2007 model year, as the GMT900 platforms together (Silverado/Sierra/Avalanche/Escalade EXT, Tahoe/Suburban/Yukon/Yukon XL/Yukon Denali/Escalade) were launched together for that year.
-The regular Escalade was again joined by a stretched ESV version as well as a new EXT sport utility truck.
+The Escalade moved to the new GMT900 platform for the 2007 model year, along with all of its companion models (Silverado, Sierra, Suburban, Tahoe, Avalanche, Yukon, Yukon XL, and Yukon Denali), which were launched simultaneously.
+The regular Escalade was again joined by the stretched ESV version and EXT sport utility truck.
 The 2007 Escalade was the official vehicle of Super Bowl XL, with MVP Hines Ward being awarded one of the first Escalades produced.
+The design also includes vertical headlights again, now more closely influenced by GM's own GMC Yukon from the same year and/of generation.

 Production of the redesigned Escalade began at Arlington Assembly in January 2006.
-It is priced from US$57,280, though the rear-wheel drive version at this price was not produced until August.
-The more expensive all-wheel drive version was produced first, followed by the long wheelbase ESV and EXT pickup (the latter sourced from the Silao, Mexico, plant) in June.
+It was priced from US$57,280, though the rear-wheel-drive version at this price was not produced until August.
+The more expensive all-wheel-drive version was produced first, followed by the long-wheelbase ESV and EXT pickup (the latter sourced from the Silao, Mexico, plant) in June.